SubramanyaKS/Tic-Tac-Toe/README.md

 ### Contribution

 We welcome contributions!
-If you'd like to contribute to Weather-app, please follow our [Contribution Guidelines](https://github.com/SubramanyaKS/Tic-Tac-Toe/blob/main/CONTRIBUTING.md).
+If you'd like to contribute to Tic-Tac-Toe, please follow our [Contribution Guidelines](https://github.com/SubramanyaKS/Tic-Tac-Toe/blob/main/CONTRIBUTING.md).

 ---
 ### Author